Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 15 Mins

-Calculating the current ratio involves a simple formula: divide the total of current assets by the total of current liabilities:
+The current ratio is derived from this simple formula: divide current assets by current liabilities:

 Current Ratio = Current Assets / Current Liabilities

-• Current Assets: Includes assets convertible to cash within a year, such as cash, accounts receivable, and marketable securities.
+• Current Assets: Assets convertible into cash within a year, such as cash, receivables, and marketable securities.

-• Current Liabilities: Represents financial obligations due within the year, like accounts payable and short-term debt.
+• Current Liabilities: Obligations due within a year, including accounts payable and short-term debt.

 Step-by-Step Calculation

-• Identify Current Assets: Add all balances of cash, receivables, inventory, and securities.
+• Identify Current Assets: Tally cash, receivables, inventory, and securities balances.

-• Determine Current Liabilities: Sum accounts payable, accrued expenses, and short-term debt.
+• Determine Current Liabilities: Add up accounts payable, accrued expenses, and short-term debt.

 Analyzing Implications